Introduction to Sequences in Python

 - index(x): will return the index of x’s first occurrence.
 If there is no x in the NewSeq index, it will throw an error.
 This error can be handled by an if statement.
 It can be used to skip this.

 - min(NewSeq) and max(NewSeq): will return the smallest and largest elements respectively of NewSeq.
 For string, this order will be in the dictionary order.
 If any two elements in NewSeq are incomparable, for example, one a string and another a number, then min and max will throw errors.

 - count(x): will return the number of occurrences of x in NewSeq.

 A string is represented in single or double quotes: ‘xyz’, “foo-bar”.

 Unicode strings are similar to strings but are specified using a preceding “u” character in the syntax: u’abcd’, u”defg”.

-Tuples are created by the comma operator, but they are not within square brackets.
+The comma operator creates tuples, but they are not within square brackets.
 Enclosing parentheses are optional in tuples.
 However, an empty tuple must use an enclosing parenthesis.
 Example: – a, b, c or ().
-A tuple with single item ends with a trailing comma.
+A tuple with a single item ends with a trailing comma.
 Ex: – (d,).

 Among operations that are supported by most sequence types, “in” and “not in” operations have equal priority as the comparison operations, and “+” and “*” operations have equal priority as the corresponding numeric operations.